Mirantis/virtlet/docs/volumes.md

 ## Caveats and Limitations

 1. Virtlet uses virtio block device driver.
-2. The overal allowed number of volumes can be attached to single VM is up to 20 regardless of ephemeral or/and persistent.
+1. The overal allowed number of volumes can be attached to single VM is up to 20 regardless of ephemeral, persistent and/or raw devices.
-3. Virtlet sets name for disks in a form ```vd + <disk-letter>```, where disk letter for disk is set in alphabet order from 'b' to 'u' (20 in overall) while forms domain's xml definition.
-   The first one 'vda' is used for boot image.
+1. Virtlet sets name for disks in a form ```vd + <disk-letter>```, where disk letter for disk is set in alphabet order from 'b' to 'u' (20 in overall) while forms domain's xml definition.
+The first one - 'vda' - is used for boot image.

 ```
 <domain type='qemu' id='2' xmlns:qemu='http://libvirt.org/schemas/domain/qemu/1.0'>